 - Set Languages per Track to 1 when each track contains a single language (mono or stereo).

 - If you are using stereo tracks to pan 2 languages L+R, make sure to set Languages per Track to 2.
 In this case, Clevercast will turn the stereo channels into two mono languages.

-- Set your SRT Passphrase: this must consist of 16 alphanumeric characters.
+- Set your SRT Passphrase: string with length between 10 and 79 alphanumeric characters.

 2. Audio Input and OBS Studio settings